foliopod/folio/content/transcripts/furyya-03.md

  - alyssa
 ---

+HOBBY HUNTERS KINDA GET WHAT THEY'RE ASKING FOR...
+LIKE IF U NEED A THRILL TRY WALKING DOWNTOWN WITH ANTI-VI OFF YKWIM?
+OR IF U CAN REALLY ONLY GET UR ROCKS OFF ON GLEAMING CANINES JUST HANG OUT AT DRIP ON A FRIDAY LIKE LOL
 <iframe src="https://player.rss.com/folio/2057937?theme=dark&v=2" width="100%" height="202px" title="035 - furyya 03 - with matt orr & alyssa" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen scrolling="no"><a href="https://rss.com/podcasts/folio/2057937/">035 - furyya 03 - with matt orr & alyssa | RSS.com</a></iframe>

 ### **INTRO**